-- a.
-Completion of forty-eight quarter hours in meteorology and oceanography, to include at least twenty hours in the 4000 series, with a minimum of one 4000 level course in other than directed study. - b.
-The basic sequence of graduate courses in the fields of dynamical, physical and synoptic meteorology/oceanography must be included in the forty-eight hours. - c.
+a.
+Completion of forty-eight quarter hours in meteorology and ocean-ography, to include at least twenty hours in the 4000 series, with a minimum of one 4000 level course in other than directed study.

+b.
+The basic sequence of graduate courses in the fields of dynamical, physical and synoptic meteorology/oceanography must be included in the forty-eight hours.

+c.
 Completion of an acceptable thesis on a topic approved by either department.

-Department of Oceanography admission requirements for the degree of Doctor of Philosophy include:
+Department of Oceanography admission requirements for the degree of Doctor of Philosophy are:

 - a.
-A Master's degree (or the equivalent) in physical science, mathematics, or engineering or - b.
-A Bachelor's degree with a high QPR or - c.
-A highly successful first graduate year in a Master's program, with clear evidence of research ability.
+A Master's degree (or the equivalent) in science or engineering or - b.
+A Bachelor's degree with a high QPR or - A highly successful first graduate year on a Master's program, with clear evidence of research ability.